dwhiffing/fury/content/nato/it/navy/destroyers/body.md

 American and Italian systems with Aspide short range and Standard SM-1 missiles for medium range air defense.
 In addition to the 127mm gun, these ships use eight Italian designed Otomat Surface to Surface Missiles (SSM) for anti-ship targeting.
-These are good missiles with a 110 nautical mile range but suffer from needing mid-course guidance and are limited to ship launched systems only.
+The Otomats are good missiles with a range of 110 nautical miles but suffer from needing mid-course guidance and are limited to ship launched systems only.
 A single 127mm and four OTO-Melara 76mm rapid fire guns augment both the air defense and anti-surface batteries.
 Two AB-212 Anti-Submarine Warfare (ASW) helicopters round out the armament making these very potent well rounded ships.